YezhaoZhong/SKR/README.md

 ### Output:
 [/figs/](https://github.com/YezhaoZhong/SKR/blob/main/figs/)

-Boxplots of the results of Nested CV with different metrics used: A_B.jpg.
+Boxplots of the results of Nested CV with different metrics used: A_B.jpg (Figure 4, Supplementary A Figure S 1 and Supplementary B Figure S 2).
 * A: AUPR, AUROC, AUPRperdrug, AUROCperdrug, AUPR+AUROC, AUPR+AUROCperdrug.
 * B: 0_50, 0_100, 0_150, 50_all.
 * For example, the boxplots of AUPR, evaluating the ADRs that has frequencies < 50: [AUPR_0_50.jpg](https://github.com/YezhaoZhong/SKR/blob/main/figs/AUPR_0_50.jpg).